Regions of Denmark

-The five Regions of Denmark (regioner) were created as administrative entities at a level above the municipalities and below the central government in the public sector as part of the 2007 Danish Municipal Reform, when the 13 counties (amter) were abolished.
-At the same time, the number of municipalities (kommuner) was cut from 270 to 98.
+The five regions of Denmark (regioner) were created as administrative entities at a level above the municipalities and below the central government in the public sector as part of the 2007 Danish Municipal Reform, when the 13 counties (amter) were abolished.
+At the same time, the number of municipalities (kommuner) was cut from 270 (from 271 in 2006) to 98.
 The reform was approved and made into a law by the lawmakers in the Folketing 26 June 2005 with elections to the 98 municipalities and 5 regions being held Tuesday 15 November 2005.

-Each region is governed by a popularly elected regional council with 41 members, from whom the regional chairperson is chosen.
+Each of the five regions is governed by a popularly elected regional council with 41 members, from whom the regional chairperson is chosen.
+This is 205 members in total.
+The number of regions will be reduced to four from 1 January 2027.
+The number of council members elected will change to between 25 and 47 in the 2025 Danish local elections for a total of 134 in the four regional councils that will then be elected.

 The main responsibility of the regions is healthcare.
 Lesser powers of the regions include public transport, environmental planning, soil pollution management and some coordination of secondary education.

 In contrast to the former counties (1970–2006), the regions do not have municipal powers.
 Regions cannot levy taxes, but are financed partly by block grants from the central government (until 2018 sundhedsafgift, i.e. health tax) and partly by taxes collected by their constituent municipalities.
 Regions cannot decide their budgets independently, but must use the block grant for the purposes that are specified by the central government.
 In other words, the regional powers were dramatically reduced in favor of the local level.
 As they are not municipalities, regions are not allowed to have coats of arms, but they do have modern logos.